fleetdm/fleet/handbook/product.md

 There are two types of tooltips.
 The two types of tooltips have some unique styles:

-1. Tooltips for text (column headers, input titles, inline text) appear when hovering over text with a dashed underline.
-These tooltips use left aligned text.
+1. Tooltips for text (column headers, input titles, inline text) appear when hovering over any text with a dashed underline.
+These tooltips use left-aligned text.

 2. Tooltips for buttons, bubbles, table row elements, and other non-text elements appear when hovering over the element.
-These tooltips use center aligned text.
+These tooltips use center-aligned text.
 These tooltips include a centered arrow.

 ## Release